Computer science salary expectations

-A degree in Computing or IT offers many options in the job market.
-This is due to the fact that IT graduates possess skills suitable for many different roles across multiple industries throughout their careers.
-Many employers prefer graduates with IT and computing degrees as they will possess specific skills such as technical insight, problem solving, decision-making, and project management, all of which can be applied to different levels of an organisation.
+A degree in Computing or IT opens up many employment possibilities in the job market.
+This is due to the fact that IT graduates tend to possess specialised skills suitable applicable for roles across multiple industries, throughout their careers.
+It’s fair to assume that employers will continue to seek graduates with IT and computing degrees for their technical insights and abilities in problem solving, decision making, and project management, all of which can be applied to different levels of an organisation.

 - Establishing detailed specification briefs with the client, clarifying the intended actions